sd-james/gym-treasure-game/README.md

 The Treasure Game is a video game in which an agent must navigate a dungeon to collect gold, and then return to the top of the screen to succeed.
 The details of the game were first described in this paper:

 G.D.
 Konidaris, L.P.
 Kaelbling, and T. Lozano-Perez. *Symbol Acquisition for Probabilistic High-Level Planning*.
 In Proceedings of the Twenty Fourth International Joint Conference on Artificial Intelligence, pages 3619-3627, July 2015.

+To ensure that the dynamics remain precisely that of the original paper, I have not modified the core code in any way.
+Changes that were made include upgrading from Python2 to Python3, and redoing the sprites (which are used with permission from Jonathan Blow.)

+## Installing

 Requirements:
 - Python 3 (3.7)